Dartayous/titanic-ml-from-scratch/README.md

 ---

-## Results
+## 📉 Evaluation Summary

+Random Forest delivered the strongest accuracy and generalization ability among the tested models.
+Feature importance reveals that passenger sex, title, and fare played significant roles in survival prediction.

   - Final training accuracy: **79.80%**
   - Clean loss convergence with stable learning behavior
   - Strong baseline for a model built completely from scratch
   - Successfully mirrors the foundation of `scikit-learn`’s LogisticRegression

 ---